alastairrmcneill/ScreenshotEditor/plan.md

 **Description:**

-Render "Made with SnapPolish" watermark in bottom-right corner for free users.
+Render "Made with Vanta" watermark in bottom-right corner for free users.

 **Acceptance Criteria:**